jonmurphy1618/artisan-keycap/build_log.md

+## 190725
+- moved project folder into home git repo
+- cleaned up a lot of leftover files
+- removed all the output files from the git repo
+- .gitignore added. removed output files and python cache files
+- made a gif to showoff the site in the readme

 ## 190507
 - moved the python colorscan scripy into a docker env for running tests
 - added pillow and jsonlines to dockerfile